QuantConnect/lean-cli/README.md

 Push local projects to QuantConnect.

 ```
-Usage: push [OPTIONS]
+Usage: lean cloud push [OPTIONS]

   Push local projects to QuantConnect.

-  This command overrides the content of cloud files with the content of their
-  respective local counterparts.
+  This command overrides the content of cloud files with the content of their respective local counterparts.

-  This command will not delete cloud files which don't have a local
+  This command will not delete cloud files which don't have a local counterpart.
-  counterpart.

-  If you push a specific project, all the libraries linked to that project are
-  pushed as well (recursively).
+  If you push a specific project, all the libraries linked to that project are pushed as well (recursively).

 Options:
-  --project DIRECTORY  Path to the local project to push (all local projects if
+  --project DIRECTORY  Path to the local project to push (all local projects if not specified)
-                       not specified)

   --help               Show this message and exit.
   --verbose            Enable debug logging
 ```